pallene-lang/pallene/doc/manual.md

 Function types in Pallene are created with the `->` type constructor.
 For example, `(a, b) -> (c)` is the function type for a function that receives two arguments (the first of type `a` and the second of type `b`) and returns a single value of type `c`.
-For function types that only receive one input parameter or return a single value, the parentheses are optional.
+Then the function receives a single input parameter, or returns a single value, the parenthesis can be omitted from the function type.
-For example, the following are all valid function types:
+The following are more examples of valid function types:

 ```
 int -> float